Applying to WRITE

 (and mid-end clerkship review)

-At the end of each month, students should schedule a feedback session with his or her primary preceptor.
+At the end of each month, students should schedule a formal written and verbal feedback session with his or her primary preceptor.
 The week or so before the meeting, any physicians with whom the student has spent a lot of time should fill out a Progress Report and Feedback Summary Form in his or her specialty area:

 Chronic Care Monthly Progress Report and Feedback Summary Form (PDF)